leecstevens/Regex-Tutorial/regex.md

 ![](./img/ex17-01.jpg)

-> Examples 2 and 3 do not have anchors and are not required.
+> Example 2 does not have anchors and is not required.

 ![](./img/ex17-02.jpg)